 Total bill: $596 - $2,185

 As you can see, shop the sales and you can probably get kitted out for a few hundred dollars, but go high end and you could end up with a big bill (but some seriously good gear to show for it).
-Obviously, if you want to go backpacking you’ll have to add in the cost of camping equipment, such as a tent, sleeping bag, sleeping pad and camping stove, but the above list should be enough to get you started on the trail.
+Obviously, if you want to go backpacking you’ll have to add in the cost of camping equipment, such as a one-person tent, sleeping bag, sleeping pad and camping stove, but the above list should be enough to get you started on the trail.

 Next up, unless you live at the foot of a mountain and only ever plan to hike that mountain, there’s bound to be some cost associated with getting to the trailhead.
 Driving there means filling up your tank with petrol, which you can reduce by ride sharing.
 Taking public transport means you have to buy a ticket, and such options aren’t always widely available in places like the US, or especially affordable either.